 This section evaluates the welfare impact of the rise in oil prices between 1997 and 2020 along the transition path.
-There are five objects in the model that change between 1997 and 2020 and then remain at a constant level until the economy reaches the new steady state: the fossil price $(p{\mathcal{F}})$, and non-energy productivity $(Z_A \text{ and } Z_B)$ grow, while fossil productivity $(Z{\mathcal{F}})$ and clean productivity (Z_C) contract.
+There are five objects in the model that change between 1997 and 2020 and then remain at a constant level until the economy reaches the new steady state: the fossil price $(p{\mathcal{F}})$ , and non-energy productivity $(Z_A \text{ and } Z_B)$ grow, while fossil productivity $(Z{\mathcal{F}})$ and clean productivity $(Z_C)$ contract.
 All objects grow (or contract) linearly between the initial and final values over 24 years before remaining constant for another 400 years.
 The economy reaches the final steady state well before the final period, after approximately 60 years.

 Welfare is reported as a weighted average of consumption equivalent variation (CEV).
 CEV is a measure of the constant percentage change in consumption where an individual is indifferent between two states of the world.
-That is, the consumption equivalent variation for an agent with a period t state vector (j, a, ε, s) would be where V{bench} corresponds to the value function of the benchmark transition and $V{counter}$ is the value function from the counterfactual transition.
-A positive value for q implies welfare is higher in the benchmark transition, and a negative value implies welfare is higher in the counterfactual transition.
+That is, the consumption equivalent variation for an agent with a period t state vector $(j, a, \epsilon, s)$ would be where $V{bench}$ corresponds to the value function of the benchmark transition and $V{counter}$ is the value function from the counterfactual transition.
+A positive value for q implies the benchmark transition improves welfare, and a negative value implies it reduces welfare.
 I compute the expected value function for agents prior to the start of the transition in period t = 2.
-Conceptually, consider a household with current state vector (j, a, ε, s) that observes the paths of all key aggregates, but has not resolved the uncertainty about their idiosyncratic productivity ε .
-I then compare this agent's expected value function with the equivalent agent in a counterfactual world where the path of those aggregates is the same except for the price of the fossil good, which is held constant.
+Conceptually, consider a household with current state vector $(j, a, \epsilon, s)$ that observes the paths of all key aggregates, but has not resolved the uncertainty about their idiosyncratic productivity $\epsilon$ .
+I then compare this agent's expected value function with the equivalent agent in a counterfactual world where the path of those aggregates is the same except for the price of the fossil good $(p_F)$ , which is held constant.
 Since the two worlds are starting from the same initial steady state, the initial distribution over household types is the same, and the initial income distribution is the same.

-$$g = [\mathbb{E}0 V{counter}(t, j, a, \epsilon, s) / \mathbb{E}0 V{bench}(t, j, a, \epsilon, s)]^{1/(1-\sigma)} - 1$$
+$$g = [\mathbb{E}0 V{bench}(t, j, a, \epsilon, s) / \mathbb{E}0 V{counter}(t, j, a, \epsilon, s)]^{1/(1-\sigma)} - 1$$

 Table 9 reports the weighted average CEV for households in specific age and income groupings between the two regions for this scenario.
-Households in both regions are worse off if the boom in fossil prices never occurs.
-Households in Region A are worse off across all age and income groupings, with the youngest and poorest households losing the most.
-The reason for this is that the wage growth over the course of their working lives in the benchmark transition is significantly higher than in the counterfactual world.
-Note that households at the bottom of the income distribution benefit the most from the rise in fossil prices.
-In a counterfactual world where the rise in the fossil price never happens, the welfare losses of a household that is beginning its working life (aged 20-34) in the lowest quintile is nearly 4 percentage points higher than the equivalent household in the clean region.
-The same household experiences losses 4.5 percentage points higher than a household of the same age in the highest quintile in the fossil region.
-These results are consistent with the literature on resource booms in resource producing regions which find that booms in resource prices benefit households at the bottom of the income distribution (for examples, see Jacobsen, 2019; Fortin and Lemieux, 2015).
+The rise in fossil prices benefits households in both regions.
+Lifetime consumption for households in Region A increases across all age and income groupings, with the youngest and poorest households increasing their consumption by about 16% along the transition path.
+The reason for this is that the wage growth over the course of their working lives in the benchmark transition is higher than in the counterfactual world, and profits from the fossil sector increase their income by more during the boom.
+Among these young, low income households, the gain in lifetime consumption is nearly 4 percentage points higher than the equivalent household in the clean region.
+For the wealthier households, the oil price boom benefitted lower income households by 0.12 percentage points more in the fossil region than in the clean region.
+These results are consistent with the literature on resource booms, which find that booms in resource prices benefit households at the bottom of the income distribution in the regions most exposed to the boom (for examples, see Jacobsen, 2019; Fortin and Lemieux, 2015).

-Table 9: Welfare change if p_F were constant
+Table 9: Welfare change due to $p_F$ increase